PLU's Sexual Misconduct Policy is made up of two parts:

 Services for Faculty and Staff

-Employee victims of an incident committed on campus or in connection with a University-sponsored activity or event, or by a member of the PLU community, are strongly encouraged to contact Campus Safety, Human Resources, campus pastor, Center for Gender Equity and/or counseling through the University’s employee assistance program.
+Employee victims of an incident committed on campus or in connection with a University-sponsored activity or event, or by a member of the PLU community, are strongly encouraged to contact Campus Safety, Human Resources, campus pastor, Center for Diversity, Justice, and Sustainability and/or counseling through the University’s employee assistance program.

 The University is committed to providing all members of its community with education and training about the nature of sexual harassment, its damaging consequences and procedures for handling complaints.
 Training is particularly essential for persons in supervisory roles who may face personal liability if they fail to take appropriate action when they become aware of instances of sexual harassment.
 If you believe you are in need of additional training on this subject, please contact Jennifer Childress-White, PLU’s Title IX Coordinator or Gretchen Howell, Director of Human Resources.

 The University is dedicated to the prevention and elimination of sexual harassment in the workplace, in the campus residential environment, and in the learning environment.
 The University cannot take corrective action, however, when it does not know about inappropriate behavior.
 Therefore, it is very important that violations of this policy be reported as soon as possible.